Komrod/captn/README.md

 - Bash shell commands on client machine and remote server
 - Node on client machine
 - GIT on client machine and remote server
-- SSH access to remote server and installed SSH keys to autoconnect
+- SSH access to remote server and to GIT
+- Installed SSH keys to autoconnect from client machine and from remote server

 It's pretty standard for Linux.
 On windows, you can install GIT bash that will provide GIT commands and Bash shell when you launch a Bash console.